Ozzy878/Coursera_Capstone/Battle of the Neighborhoods/CapstoneProject_Problem_Overview.md

  <strong class="markup--strong markup--li-strong">Google Maps API reverse geocoding</strong>, and the use of
  <strong class="markup--strong markup--li-strong">Google Maps API geocoding </strong>for obtaining location
  coordinates.</li>
- <li name="ae03" class="graf graf--li graf-after--li graf--trailing">The number of restaurants and their
+ <li name="ae03" class="graf graf--li graf-after--li graf--trailing">The number of bars and their
  type/location in every neighborhood will be obtained using <strong class="markup--strong markup--li-strong">Foursquare API</strong></li>
  </ul>